tweag/sparkle/posts/hello-sparkle.md

 By way of example, we applied the above on a
 [a dataset consisting of articles from the New York Times][nyt-dataset].
-The algorithm identified 10 topics, of which the first too look something like:
+The algorithm had to identify 10 topics, the first two summarized as follows:

 ``` bash
 >>> Topic #0